kubeslice-ent/egs-sdk/docs/gpr_template_binding.md

 # GPR Template Binding SDK Usage 📘

-These APIs allow interaction with GPR Template Bindings including creation, retrieval, listing, updating, and deletion.
+This document describes how to use the Python SDK to manage GPR Template Bindings including creation, listing, retrieval, updating, and deletion.

 ---